Averbea/AdventOfCode/readme.md

 You can use init.py if you want to copy this repo template and answer the problems by yourself.
 Its functionnalities include making directories, downloading statements, downloading inputs, making code templates and making url links.

+# Using this repo as template

 ### Prerequisites
-You need python 3 and its module "requests" installed.
+You need python3 and its module "requests" installed.
 To install the module requests, use
 ```shell
 pip install requests
 ```
-### Running init.py
+### Usage
-To run init.py, follow these steps:
 * Create a new folder.
-* Download init.py and config.py and put it into the folder.
+* Download init.py, config.py and update.py and put them into the folder.
 * Put your Session ID into a seperate file specified in config.py
 * Change other user parameters in the config.py as desired.
 * Change the date of the last advent of code year and day if needed.